San Francisco State University Romberg Tiburon Campus: History

 In 1961, the U.S. Bureau of Sport Fisheries and Wildlife established a marine laboratory on site.
 This period saw diverse scientific activities, including the Marine Minerals Technology Center's ocean floor research and Naval Electronics Facility operations.
 A significant transition occurred in 1970 when the facility was consolidated under the newly-formed National Oceanic and Atmospheric Administration (NOAA).

 Under NOAA's leadership, the laboratory expanded its research scope to include commercial fisheries.
 The installation of an advanced seawater system in 1972 enabled sophisticated marine research, and in 1975 the facility became part of the Southwest Fisheries Center.

 Paul F. Romberg, then-president of SFSU, proposed the creation of a field station and marine lab at the site.
 In 1978, the university began acquiring the land from the federal government for $1, under the condition that the site be used for education.
 The campus was originally named the Romberg Tiburon Center for Environmental Sciences.

 In 2017, the Estuary & Ocean Science Center was created.
 The campus was renamed the Romberg Tiburon Campus.

 A master plan was being drafted for the campus as it has never had a master plan formally prepared and adopted by the campus or the CSU Board of Trustees.
 An approved master plan and certified environmental impact statement are required before the university can begin significant construction projects at the campus.

-In 2025, it was announced that the campus would close due to financial struggles.
+In 2025, the university announced that this campus would close due to financial struggles, but the closure was delayed after a fundraising campaign yielded $3.2 million.
+It was announced in August 2026 that the campus would close at the end of September.